lucasluc4/lucasluc4/README.md

 ### I’m currently learning 🌱

-Kubernetes, Microsservices Architecture and Product Development
+- Kubernetes, Microsservices Architecture and Product Development

+### I’m passionate about :hearts:

+- Delivering value, and to bring together awesome and beautiful products along with a sustainable software structure

 <!--
 **lucasluc4/lucasluc4** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.